Day in My Life

 • Trusted Systems Ideas

-• Create a trusted system to track your time and keep organized
+• Create or use your a trusted system to track your time and keep organized

-• Track a 24 hour period of time in your life
+• Write down what you do for a 24-hour period of time in your life

 • Learn brain research about learning, productivity, creativity, and happiness